 About Lodging Econometrics (LE)

-For nearly 25 years, Lodging Econometrics (LE) has been the industry-leading provider of global hotel intelligence and decision-maker contact information.
-LE custom-builds business development database programs for hotel franchise companies looking to accelerate their brand growth, hotel ownership and management companies seeking to expand their real estate portfolios, and lodging industry vendors interested in increasing their sales.
-To learn more about our business development programs, contact us: +1 603.431.8740 or [email protected]lodgingeconometrics.com.
+For over 25 years, Lodging Econometrics (LE) has been the industry-leading provider of global hotel intelligence and decision-maker contact information.
+LE custom-builds business development database programs for hotel franchise companies looking to accelerate their brand growth, hotel ownership and management companies seeking to expand their real estate portfolios, and lodging industry vendors wanting to increase their sales.
+To learn more about our business development programs contact us: +1 603.431.8740, ext 0025 or [email protected].